reynoldspravindev/databricks-lakebase-inventory/README.md

   - Website URL
   - Tax ID and payment terms
 - Link inventory items to suppliers for procurement tracking
+- Filter suppliers by country and state/province with search
 - Suppliers with associated items require confirmation before deletion

 ## Important Notes